-The black row "in the center" of the banana is made up of tiny black seeds.
-Due to the genetic changes that have occurred, these are sterile seeds which have no reproductive capacity.
+The black row “in the center” of the banana is made up of tiny black seeds.
+Due to the genetic changes that have occurred, these are sterile seeds that have no reproductive capacity.
 Bananas, like every other fruit, have seeds.
 The thing is that now the bananas we eat are genetically modified and rendered to have small seeds.

-Many of those who eat banana regularly may be wondering what causes the black color in the middle of the banana.
+Many of those who eat bananas regularly may be wondering what causes the black color in the middle of the banana.
 When bananas have started to ripen, they are quite delicate and should be handled accordingly.
 Dropping a package of flowering bananas even less than one foot will lead them to get black cores.

 Safety of Eating Black Bananas at the Middle

 If the banana is tender and has a dark color inside it, it has become overripe, and you should not feel worried about it.
 Yeah, a black banana from the inside is good since it’s riper, and the color is due to the seeds changing color.
 Some ripe bananas are decent rather than beautiful golden bananas, as they are more nutritionally-filled.

 An excellent condition affecting bananas is known as “Black Center Syndrome.”
 Primarily, bananas with that kind of case look standard yellow on the outside.
 But when you peel it open, a dark mushy center is revealed.
 I’ve heard banana farmers say that it’s good to eat this kind of banana since this case was because the banana was picked before it was ripe and then fell at some point.